 The court may also grant the plaintiff exclusive use of a vehicle, home, and furniture if the defendant has a legal duty to support the plaintiff or the plaintiff’s children.
 Additionally, the court may order the defendant to continue making mortgage or rental payments, and to refrain from doing anything that will cause utilities or other services to be cancelled.

 (N.H.
 Rev. Stat. § § 173:B-4, 173:B-5)

-When a law enforcement officer has probable cause to believe that a defendant has violated the terms of a temporary or protective order, the officer must arrest the defendant.
+When a law enforcement officer has probable cause to believe that a defendant has violated the terms of a protective order, the officer must arrest the defendant.
 The officer can make the arrest without a warrant if the violation occurred within the preceding 12 hours, regardless of whether the violation took place within the officer’s presence.
 Following making the arrest, the officer must seize any firearms in owned or possessed by the defendant, as well as any deadly weapons used in committing the violation.

 Under New Hampshire law, a defendant may be charged with both criminal contempt for violating the protective order and with criminal charges for the conduct that resulted in the violation.
 In other words, a defendant who assaults the plaintiff in violation of a protective order may be face charges of criminal contempt and assault.